joshsilverman/line-server/README.md

   I used Rails and two Rake tasks to build the system.
 The first rake task (`rake data:generate`) creates a sample file with n lines and m words per line and saves the file to the tmp/data folder.
 The second rake task (`rake preprocessor:preprocess`) finds or creates a Document based on the filename, destroys all lines previously associated with that document (if the document previously existed), and then reads the file line by line creating a new indexed line record in the database (either using raw SQL or active record -- I wrote both options).
 A lines controller then serves the line as json using a jbuilder file.

-  NOTE: I used 1-based indexing so that I could directly map the route argument to the primary keys without adding 1.
+  NOTE: The /lines/<line number> route uses 1-based indexing so that I can directly map the route argument to the primary keys for each line without adding 1.

 * How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?